 Option 4 Firearms Safety Certification and Online Course:

-This option is recommended for adults only.
+This option is recommended for adults only who are Florida residents.
 If you have already completed previous firearms training, meeting one of the acceptable firearm training requirements listed on the application linked below, you can receive a Florida hunter safety card by completing one of the online courses listed above, reading the current years hunting regulations and following the procedures outlined in the Application For Hunter Safety Certification With Previous Firearms Training.
 Please refer to the application to see which forms of previous firearms training documentation is acceptable.
 Applications can be emailed, faxed or mailed to the Regional Offices listed on the back of the application.

 Note to Parents: